Bhutan Photo Tour

-Fly into the Himalayas with Druk Air, Bhutan’s National Carrier.
+Bhutan Photography Tour starts with a Flight to the Himalayas with Druk Air, Bhutan’s National Carrier.
 The green wall of hills known as ‘Dooars’ or gateways to Bhutan rise ever higher as the plane flies north towards the Tibet border.
-Silvery rivers rush along the valleys, waterfalls plunge down forested mountainside, and to the north, the great snowcapped peaks of the inner Himalayas rise up to the heavens.
-Farm houses dot the hillsides on either side of the plane.
+Silvery rivers rush along the valleys, waterfalls plunge down the forested mountainside, and to the north, the great snow-capped peaks of the inner Himalayas rise up to the heavens.
+Farmhouses dot the hillsides on either side of the plane.
 As the aircraft enters the Paro valley, look down and you will see Paro Dzong on the hillside overlooking the Paro Chu (river), with Ta Dzong, formerly a watchtower and now the National Museum, above it.
 Our representative will meet you at Paro airport, and after completion of arrival formalities you will be transferred to Bhutan’s capital, Thimphu, an exciting blend of tradition and modernity.

 Dinner and overnight at your hotel in Thimphu.